Articles

 Saturday 15th August 2015

 Once I earmarked going to the 2.
-Division game between SC Freiburg and VfL Bochum the next step was to check out the various maps and websites such as the excellent Kicker and newly found Europlans sites to see which other clubs played in the city so I could enjoy my trip further and to broaden my knowledge.
+Bundesliga game between SC Freiburg and VfL Bochum, the next step was to check out the various maps and websites, such as the excellent Kicker and newly found Europlans sites, to see which other clubs played in the city, so I could enjoy my trip further and broaden my knowledge.

 Having been involved in and seeing how hard smaller clubs have to work to survive, it’s always good to see them use ways to make money.
 This was certainly the case at the club as it opened up its facilities to fans going to the big match.
 The clubhouse seemed busy, but so was the forecourt with a plethora of traditional local food and beer stalls.